 The special interlock knit used in the design of these bottoms sets the scene for breathability of this thick layer and truly helps set the Merino 250 Bottoms apart from the competition.
 The lattice-like knit adds additional loft, supplementing the natural breathability of merino wool fibers with a microclimate that uses heat to force moist air up through the fabric, where it is able to evaporate on the surface.
 Unlike other thick layers that hold onto sweat and become clammy once you stop moving, these avoid becoming sweat-soaked by harnessing the power of simple thermodynamics—the harder you work, the more powerful the temperature/pressure gradient between your skin and the outside air, and the faster these bottoms dry out.

 We generally consider merino wool to be an all-natural super-fiber, one that wants to insulate, breath, and moisture-wick all at once.
 But if they happen to soak-through, it is important to mention that these bottoms will take a long time to dry out.
 Plan taking more than an hour for this layer to flat-dry in the sun.
 Although the breathability of the Merino 250 Bottoms is unmatched for their weight and warmth, they will certainly not breathe nearly as well as thinner models we tested.

 Comfort & Fit

-Being the thickest merino layer, these are easily the most durable among the merino layers we tested.
-Nearly all of the merino bottoms developed a hole during our abrasion test whereas these boasted mere surface wear.
-As they are merino they are just simply not as durable as a synthetic fabric but they offer the breathability, wicking capabilities, and non-stink that only merino can promise.
+Being the thickest merino wool layer, these are easily among the most durable wool layers we tested.
+Nearly all of the merino wool bottoms developed a hole during our abrasion test, whereas these boasted mere surface wear.
+As they are merino wool, they are just simply not as durable as some synthetic fabric.
+Still, they offer breathability, wicking capabilities, and resist odor build-up very well.